A comprehensive and user-friendly information about when and how to exchange a driver's license can be found here.

 - your place of residence is declared in Lithuania and you live here for at least 185 days a year;

-- your place of residence is not declared in Lithuania or is declared for less than 185 days, but you are able to provide documental justification of having personal or work links to Lithuania (an employment contract made with a Lithuanian employer, proof that your children are attending a kindergarten here, etc.)
+- your place of residence is not declared in Lithuania or is declared for less than 185 days, but you are able to provide documental justification of having personal or work links to Lithuania (employment contract; a self-employment certificate; a business license; a extract from the Employment Service, a document from an educational establishment etc.)

 Justification for links with Lithuania can be provided if:

-- you became employed in Lithuania (and have all the necessary documents: an employment contract, a self-employment certificate, a business license, a record from the Lithuanian Labour Exchange, etc.);
+- you became employed in Lithuania (and have all the necessary documents: an employment contract, a self-employment certificate, a business license, a record from the Employment Services, etc.);

 - you are a foreign student and are studying in Lithuania for a period of 6 months or longer (documents for proof: document from the educational institution);